cbrookins/cbrookins.github.io/_posts/2011-05-01-Ubuntu-Quick-Setup.markdown

 sudo /usr/share/doc/libdvdread4/install-css.sh</pre>

 Copy the above to a new file with the .sh extension.
-Add executable permissions *'chmod +x filename.sh'*.
+Add executable permissions
+`chmod +x filename.sh`

 Now run it.
+`filename.sh`

 This script makes it simple to add and remove applications.
 You can install additional applications by editing line twenty nine.
 You can remove additional applications by editing line twenty six.
 This was thrown together quickly, and could easily be better.
-If anyone has any suggestions on how to make this better, leave them in the comments.",
+If anyone has any suggestions on how to make this better, leave them in the comments.